Chapter 2:

 "I'll go up with you for your eulogy."

-His mother didn't acknowledge his comment, but that was of little concern to Blake.
+His mother didn't acknowledge his comment, but that was of little concern to Rin.

-He continued listening to the proceedings in wait of his family's turn to speak upon the dead.
-All he could think about was what would happen next.
-Just as his patience was about to run out, the pastor finally finished his long sermon and called out.
+All he could think about was what would happen next as he waited for his family's turn to speak upon the dead.
+Just as his patience was about to run out, the current speaker finally finished his long sermon and walked off stage.

 -Forty-five, Forty-four, Forty-three.